Janmesh23/TurbinePB_Q425_Janmesh23/adv-task1/README.md

 A decentralized event rewards platform built on the Solana blockchain.
 This system replaces traditional cash prizes with tradable **Fan Tokens (SPL)** and unique **Trophy NFTs (Metaplex)**, creating a dynamic reward economy where a winner's prize value can grow with their fan engagement.

-This project is a port of an Ethereum/Solidity application, redesigned to leverage the high speed and low cost of the Solana network.

-## 🌟 Key Innovation
-* **Hyper-Economical:** Creating a unique token and NFT for *every single event* is financially impossible on Ethereum.
-On Solana, it costs fractions of a cent, unlocking the true potential of this "per-event" model.
-* **Instant Liquidity:** Fans can buy and sell Fan Tokens on Solana DEXs (like Jupiter or Raydium) the moment they are created.
-* **Native Compatibility:** By using Metaplex and SPL standards, all assets (Trophies and Tokens) are automatically viewable in wallets like Phantom and tradable on marketplaces like Magic Eden.

 ---

 ## 🏛️ Architectural Diagram